3 Good Reasons to Train Your Animals to Love You (If They Don’t Already!)

 2. CULLING ANIMALS

-This is the exact reason I did not want to have a significant relationship with my animals.
+This is the exact reason I did not want to have a significant relationship with my animals and train them to love me.
 I didn’t want to love them too much if I was raising them for meat.
 Well, let me explain this scenario to you.
 Your chickens pretty much hate you and it’s time to cull.
 You must catch that chicken and you are probably not much quicker than a terrified chicken.
 I chased chickens and ducks all around the yard in the beginning because they didn’t want to be messed with.

 If you’re chasing your animals to catch and cull them you’re probably causing them extreme stress which isn’t a great thing for your meat.
 You want your livestock as relaxed as possible for so many reasons (quality of meat, more humane, etc.).
 Not to mention that if you’re chasing after them to catch them with a net, there could be possible bruising which is never good.
 I learned this the hard way, so take it from me!
 Lesson learned.